nathan-barry/nathan.rs/content/posts/research-log.md

 Async.
 DiLoCo | 44.27 | 44.38 | 44.29 | 44.27
 Async.
 DN + DyLU (ours) | **41.27** | **41.27** | **41.09** | **41.13**

-I found this very strange.
+I found this strange.
 In the naive Async DiLoCo implementation, a worker that is twice as slow will apply outer-gradients that are twice as stale, since each worker takes the same number of inner steps.
 In an earlier part of the paper, they found that just the inherent staleness, which comes from applying individual worker updates sequentially instead of averaging them and applying it once, lead to "considerable performance drops."
 So I would have imagined that significantly increasing staleness for certain workers would have *some* impact on convergence.

 In the better version with the new Delayed Nesterov optimizer and Dynamic Local Updates (scaling inner steps $H$ to match worker speed), I would have still imagined some impact on convergence due to a different set of reasons.
 Because outer-gradients (really parameter differences) have similar behavior to normal gradient, let's think about the normal DDP training setting where we synchronize at every step.
 Having a different inner step per worker in Async Local-SGD is analogous to having a different weight per worker when averaging in the DDP case.
 This seems like it would fundamentally impact training behavior.